HW-PlayersPatch/Development/Props/Change List.md

 ### Vaygr
 #### Hyperspace Platforms
-- Build Time 45->20 (buff)
+- Build Time 45->20 (buff, these took too long to setup)
-- Speed 650->600 -8% (should not be faster than a probe)
+- Speed 650->600 -8% (to match hw2c, and should not be faster than a probe)

 #### Minelayer Corvettes
-- Ratation speed +23% (buff)
+- Rotation speed +23% (buff)

 #### Command Corvettes
 - Build time 30->45 +50% (nerf)
-- Ability range -51% (nerf)
+- Attack/accuracy bonus range -51% (nerf)

 #### Resource Collectors
 - Resource capacity 208->200 -4% (Now matches Hiigaran to better balance harvesting.
-Vaygr still start with one extra collector to make up for their Flagship's long collector drop off route.)
+Vaygr still start with one extra collector to make up for their Flagship's long collector drop off route.
+Harvesting for all four races is within 1% of each other.)